 Web UIs are created from templates and building blocks provided in the Cradle-WEBA module.
-The module also includes four example web UIs:
+The module also includes two example web UIs:

-- A web UI using all blocks to offer a powerful and flexible environment for engineers - A basic UI providing controls over page layout, item creation, viewing and reporting - A simple UI that provides general purpose browsing of items, well suited to customers A very simple UI that automates one task, reviewing items, suitable for managers who simply want a list of decisions to be made, and to make the decisions they can manipulate and follow cross references.
+- A web UI using all blocks to offer a powerful and flexible environment for engineers - A basic UI providing controls over page layout, item creation, viewing and reporting

-In the example web UIs, users can create, view, edit and delete items and the master tree, or using a table-based browse mechanism.
+In the example web UIs, users can create, view, edit and delete items and they can manipulate and follow cross references.

-Users can navigate through the database using the phase hierarchy,
+Users can navigate through the database using the phase hierarchy, the master tree, or using a table-based browse mechanism.